minihays/minihays.github.io/about.markdown

 ![Andi](/images/RinkMom.jpg){: .smaller-image .center-image}

 I am married to [Chuck](http://madebychuck.com) who is an amazing guy and the best husband and dad out there.
-We started dating over 21 years ago and have been married almost 19 years.
+We started dating in 2001 years ago and got married on my birthday in 2004.
 We live on a lake in Minnesota and have three amazing kids!

 ![Chuck & Andi](/images/CandA.jpg){: .smaller-image .center-image}